Treatment for Psychoses at CHMC in Dubai

 Are psychosis and schizophrenia the same thing?

 No, psychosis and schizophrenia are not the same thing.
 Psychosis is a symptom or feature of various mental health disorders, including schizophrenia.
 Schizophrenia is a specific mental health disorder characterized by symptoms such as hallucinations, delusions, disorganized thinking, and impaired functioning.
-While psychosis is a common feature of schizophrenia, not all individuals experiencing psychosis have schizophrenia.
+While psychosis is a common feature of schizophrenia, not all individuals experiencing psychoses have schizophrenia.

 What happens when psychosis is not treated?